saslani/sparkler/README.md

 ## Sparkler - A REST API microservice reference implementation

+Sparkler isn't a library, and it isn't a framework.
+It's a Java application that illustrates some REST API design and workflow principles in action.
+JPetStore served a similar purpose for Java-based web applications in 2002.

-In 2002, Clinton Begin released [JPetStore](http://www.theserverside.com/news/thread.tss?thread_id=14243), "a completely rewritten Pet Store application based on Sun's original J2EE Pet Store."
+Back then, Clinton Begin released [JPetStore](http://www.theserverside.com/news/thread.tss?thread_id=14243), "a completely rewritten Pet Store application based on Sun's original J2EE Pet Store."
 For those who don't remember, developing web applications in the early 2000's was a debacle based on J2EE and EJB's.
 Spring hadn't yet been released, and simple examples of Java web applications like JPetStore were in short supply.

-Now nearly 15 years later, in the spirit of JPetStore, Sparkler demonstrates a simple, microservices-based approach to build, test, deploy, and monitor a small API server that allows you to GET, POST, PUT, and DELETE simple domain objects.
+In the spirit of JPetStore, Sparkler demonstrates a simple, microservices-based approach to build, test, deploy, and monitor a small API server that allows you to GET, POST, PUT, and DELETE simple domain objects.

 Sparkler's domain is an "Example" object with two string attributes.

 Sparkler isn't about the domain: It's about demonstrating everything else required to deploy a small but production-ready API, while keeping things fun and productive for developers and ops teams.
 Complicated domains shouldn't require complicated applications: Sparkler provides a simple foundation on which to build powerful Java-based REST API's.
+You can easily extend the application and make it your own.

 ### Features